 Now playing in theaters.

 Andy Warhol also makes a brief appearance in Boom For Real, and also appears in That Summer, featuring never-before-seen footage of Jackie Kennedy‘s sister Lee Ratziwell and the Hamptons.
 The reason most of this captivating footage has been hidden from public view is the very reason it will be appealing to most viewers today — Ratziwell’s aunt Big Edie Bouvier and her cousin Little Edie Bouvier.
 Once the directors Albert and David Maysles discovered these eccentric women in their rundown home of Grey Gardens, it seemed clear what the real story should be.
+(Listen to our podcast episode dedicated to the Grey Gardens documentary.)

 But there’s still great pleasure to be found in this stray, sometimes disjointed footage from the Maysles and photographer Peter Beard.
 Highlighted is Lee and Jackie’s personal involvement in helping to renovate Grey Gardens, bringing it up to the state that is seen in the classic Maysles documentary.
 (Yes, believe it or not, the house was in even worse shape than you may remember it.)